Katahdin Counsel Recognition Program: FAQs

 I engaged in 50 or more hours of pro bono services last year.
 Can I start using the Katahdin Counsel designation now?

-No, the program began on July 1, 2011, and only those pro bono hours provided after that date will qualify.
+No, the current program began on July 1, 2014, and only those pro bono hours provided after that date will qualify.

 By participating, am I required to notify the Court if I decide to discontinue participating in the following year?